Community Fact Sheet: Public Charge

 Most people do not have to worry about Public Charge at all

-Public charge does not apply to everyone.
-Only people applying for a green card (to become a lawful permanent resident or LPR) or who seek to enter the US from outside the country may need to answer public charge questions in their application.
+- Only people seeking a green card primarily through a family member or seeking to enter the US from outside the country may be subject to the public charge test.

 - Oregon health plan benefits for kids and adults (including Healthier Oregon, Cover all kids), Medicare, reproductive health care, health care subsidies, emergency care, charity care, Medicare, and more